-Benefits Available on an Outpatient Basis Allergy Testing/Treatment (Serum is covered) PCP Office Visit No Charge Specialist Office Visit No Charge Ambulance No Charge (Only one ambulance Co-payment per trip may be applicable.
-If a subsequent ambulance transfer to another facility is necessary, you are not responsible for the additional ambulance Co-payment.)
-Chiropractic Care and Acupuncture \$15 Office Visit Copayment (Up to 20 visits combined maximum.)
-Clinical Trials 3 \$15 Office Visit Co-payment Clinical Trial services require prior authorization by , , UnitedHealthcare.
-If you participate in a Cancer Clinical Trial provided by an Out-of-Network Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Participating Providers, you will be responsible for payment of the difference between the Out-of-Network Providers billed charges and the rate negotiated by UnitedHealthcare with Participating Providers, in addition to any applicable Co- payments, coinsurance or deductibles.
-Cochlear Implant Devices 5 No Charge (Additional Copayment for outpatient surgery or inpatient hospital benefits and outpatient rehabilitation therapy may apply).
-In instances where the negotiated rate is less than your Co-payment, you will pay only the negotiated rate.
-Dental Treatment Anesthesia \$15 Copayment (Additional Copayment for outpatient surgery or inpatient hospital benefits may apply) Dialysis \$15 Office Visit Copayment Durable Medical Equipment 5 No Charge (No annual benefit maximum per calendar year.) ino Ghaige NI- Oh Durable Medical Equipment for the Treatment of Pediatric Asthma No Charge (Includes nebulizers, peak flow meters, face masks and tubing for the Medically Necessary treatment of pediatric asthma of Dependent children who are covered until at least the end of the month in which Member turns 19 years of age.)
-Family Planning (Non-Preventive Care) 9 045 OSS - NE 11 O Vasectomy \$15 Office Visit Copayment Depo-Provera Injection - (other than contraception) 9 0.45 0.65 1.75 1.00 PCP Office Visit \$15 Office Visit Copayment Specialist Office Visit \$15 Office Visit Copayment Depo-Provera Medication - (other than contraception) 9 \$35 Copayment (Limited to one Depo-Provera injection every 90 days.)
-0.45 0.65 1.75 1.00 Termination of Pregnancy \$15 Office Visit Copayment (Medical/medication and surgical) FDA-approved contraceptive methods and procedures recommended by the Health Resources and Services Administration as preventive care services will be 100% covered.
-Co-payment applies to contraceptive methods and procedures that are NOT defined as Covered Health Care Services under the Preventive Care Services and Family Planning benefit as specified in the Combined Evidence of Coverage and Disclosure Form.
-Hearing Aid - Standard No Charge (Hearing Aid up to a maximum of \$1,000 per Member every 36 months for both ears for the hearing aid instrument and ancillary equipment.)
+Benefits Available on an Outpatient Basis Allergy Testing/Treatment (Serum is covered) PCP Office Visit No charge Specialist Office Visit Ambulance (Only one ambulance Co-payment per trip may be applicable.
+If a subsequent ambulance transfer to another facility is necessary, you are not responsible for the additional ambulance Co-payment) No charge Chiropractic Care and Acupuncture (Up to 20 visits combined maximum.) \$15 Co-payment Clinical Trials Clinical Trial services require prior authorization by UnitedHealthcare.
+If you participate in a Cancer Clinical Trial provided by an Out-of-Network Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Participating Providers, you will be responsible for payment of the difference between the Out-of-Network Providers billed charges and the rate negotiated by UnitedHealthcare with Participating Providers, in addition to any applicable Co-payments.
+No charge Cochlear Implant Devices (Additional Co-payment for outpatient surgery or inpatient hospital benefits and outpatient rehabilitation therapy may apply) In instances where the negotiated rate is less than your Co-payment, you will pay only the negotiated rate.
+No charge Dental Treatment Anesthesia (Additional Co-payment for outpatient surgery or inpatient hospital benefits may apply) \$15 Co-payment Depo-Provera Medication - (other than contraception) limited to one Depo-Provera injection every 90 days.
+Additional Co-payment for office visits may apply. \$35 Co-payment Dialysis (Additional Co-payment for office visits may apply) \$15 Co-payment Durable Medical Equipment In instances where the negotiated rate is less than your Co-payment, you will pay only the negotiated rate.
+No charge Durable Medical Equipment for the Treatment of Pediatric Asthma (Includes nebulizers, peak flow meters, face masks and tubing for the Medically Necessary treatment of pediatric asthma of Dependent children who are covered until at least the end of the month in which Member turns 19 years of age.)
+No charge Hearing Aid - Standard \$1,000 annual benefit maximum per ear every 36 months for the hearing aid instrument and ancillary equipment.
+Our maximum payment will not exceed \$1,000.
+Hearing aids are covere at 100% in both ears every 36 months when medically necessary to prevent or treat speech a language development delay due to hearing loss.
+Repairs and/or replacements are not cover except for malfunctions.
+Deluxe model and upgrades that are not medically necessary are not covered. and - ed, Hearing Aid - Bone Anchored 2 Limited to a single hearing aid during the entire period of time the Member is enrolled in the Health Plan (per lifetime).
+Repairs and/or replacement are not covered, except for malfunctions.
+Deluxe model and upgrades that are not medically necessary are not covered.
+Depending upon where the covered health service is provided, benefits for bone anchored hearing aid will be the same as those stated under each covered health service category in the Schedule of Benefits.
+Bone anchored hearing aid will be subject to applicable medical/surgic categories (e.g. inpatient hospital, physician fees) only for members who meet the medical criteria specified in the Combined Evidence of Coverage and Disclosure Form.
+Repairs and/or replacement for a bone anchored hearing aid are not covered, except for malfunctions.
+Delumodel and upgrades that are not medically necessary are not covered. his cal for